Let's explore the top 5 specialties in Manila that you cannot miss to fully experience the unique flavors of Philippine cuisine .

 Pan De Sal

 Pan De Sal is a traditional bread that is loved by Filipinos.
-Made from flour, yeast, sugar and salt, Pan De Sal has a crispy crust and soft filling.
+Made from flour, yeast, sugar and salt, Pan De Sal has a crispy crust and a soft filling.
 Usually eaten for breakfast or as a snack, Pan De Sal can be served with butter, jam or cold cuts.
-The delicious taste and crunchiness of this bread will surely satisfy any diner when visiting Manila.
+The delicious taste and crunchiness of this bread will surely satisfy any diner when coming to Manila.

 PIXABAY